Flipping Against All Odds: Reducing LLM Coin Flip Bias via Verbalized Rejection Sampling: How Reliable is Direct Sampling?

 Since phrasing alone does not eliminate sampling bias, we explore whether modifying the instruction for the output can help.
 Prior work~\citep{van2024random,gupta2025enough,hopkins2023can,requeima2024llm} often asks LLMs to output the sample immediately, enabling access to token logits for estimating predictive distributions.
 However, this approach is constrained to open-source models and treats LLMs more as likelihood models than samplers.
 In our setting, we only use LLMs for sampling and do not require access to logits or early output.
 This allows us to apply CoT~\citep{wei2022chain} prompting, where the model first generates reasoning before giving its final answer.
 While sampling differs from question answering, CoT may increase output variability by encouraging diverse reasoning paths, potentially reducing bias.

-To test this, we instruct the model to produce reasoning of varying lengths $N$ (ranging from 0 to 500 words) before answering, along to an `Auto' setting where no length constraint is imposed.
+To test this, we instruct the model to produce reasoning of varying lengths $N$ (ranging from 0 to 500 words) before answering and an `Auto' setting where no length constraint is imposed.
 The `Auto' is the default setting for experiments in previous sections, which uses the template in \Cref{fig:sampler_prompt_template}(left).
 For different $N$, we modify the `\emph{Explanations}' instruction in the prompt template to include a sentence saying that `\emph{Your analysis must have around $N$ words}'.

-\Cref{fig:cot_llama} presents the calibration plots (left) and STVD scores (right) for Llama-3.1 under different CoT length constraints.
-Overall, reasoning length has limited effect on bias, though longer CoT slightly improves calibration.
+\Cref{fig:cot_llama} presents the calibration plots (left) and STVD scores (right) for Llama-3.1 under various CoT length constraints.
+Reasoning length has little effect on bias, though longer CoT slightly improves calibration.
 Direct output without reasoning often performs worse than the `Auto' setting.
-However, this pattern does not hold across models.
-As shown in \Cref{fig:cot_length_gpt_qwen}, GPT-4.1 and Qwen2.5 show no consistent improvement with longer CoT; in some cases, STVD increases as reasoning length grows.
+This pattern does not hold across models: in \Cref{fig:cot_length_gpt_qwen}, GPT-4.1 and Qwen2.5 show no consistent improvement with longer CoT; in some cases, STVD increases as reasoning length grows.
 These mixed results suggest that, unlike in question answering, CoT is not a reliable method for reducing sampling bias, and its effect is model-dependent.
-For consistency, we use `Auto' in all remaining experiments.
+For consistency, we use `Auto' in all other experiments.